tetsuo/tetsuo.github.io/articles/fp-denotational.md

 # Move language

->> Move language specification is taken from [Eric Walkingshaw](https://web.engr.oregonstate.edu/~walkiner/)'s [CS581 lecture notes](https://web.engr.oregonstate.edu/~walkiner/teaching/cs581-fa20).
+>> Move language specification is adapted from [Eric Walkingshaw](https://web.engr.oregonstate.edu/~walkiner/)'s [CS581 lecture notes](https://web.engr.oregonstate.edu/~walkiner/teaching/cs581-fa20).

-This example introduces a simple robot language called "Move".
-It uses commands like `go E 3` to instruct a robot to move specific steps in a direction.
+This example introduces a simple robot language called "Move", where commands like `go E 3` instruct a robot to move a specified number of steps in a direction.

 ```
 go E 3; go N 4; go S 1;
 ```

-* Each `go` command constructs a new **Step**, an n-unit horizontal or vertical movement.
+* Each `go` command constructs a new **Step**, an n-unit movement horizontally or vertically.
-* A **Move** is expressed as a sequence of steps separated by a semicolon.
+* A **Move** consists of steps separated by semicolons.

 ```
 n ∈ Nat  ::= 0 | 1 | 2 | ...